Opticcss/Opticcss.github.io/_posts/2021-08-12-Understanding ResNet, the Deep Residual Learning.md

 {:toc}
 ## **1. Degradation Problem when Stacking More Layers**

-​	One of the possible way to learn better in ML tasks is to stack more layers, while simply increase the depth of network will lead to the degradation.
-Note that this degradation is not caused by overfitting, and adding more layers to a suitably deep model will lead to higher training error[^1].
+​	One of the possible way to learn better in ML tasks is to stack more layers, while simply increase the depth of network will lead to the **degradation**[^1].
+As the results tested on CIFAR-10 with 2--layer and 56-layer plain network shown below (which is reproduced from [^1]), deeper network has higher training error and thus test error (note that this degradation is not caused by overfitting).

 ![[OPTSxa6b4]_Degradation_Problem](/assets/images/[OPTSxa6b4]_Degradation_Problem.svg)

+​	To further address this problem, an suitable analysis is needed, (1) the reason why deeper network perform worse than

+​	Batch normalization is a method designed to mitigate the degradation problem, while the degree of mitigation fails to meet the demand, thus ResNet is mainly for this.

+## **2. Structure of Residual Network**